OnePlus 7 Pro Key Specs

 To accommodate that monstrously large 6.67-inch 90Hz panel, OnePlus 7 Pro boasts a truly edge-to-edge screen design, complete with dual-curved edges à la Samsung Galaxy Note 9 and Huawei Mate 20 Pro.
 There is a very small curved bezel at the top and bottom of the screen, but it's hardly noticeable – especially when compared to the eye-spanking notch on the rival Google Pixel 3 XL.

 Despite taking the screen to the very edge of the chassis, OnePlus 7 Pro is still a very big smartphone.
-The handset is extremely tall – and can feel very unwieldy in your hand when trying to reach apps at the top of the App Drawer, or the Quick Settings at the top of the Notification Shade.
+It's extremely tall – and feels very unwieldy in your hand when trying to reach apps at the top of the App Drawer, or the Quick Settings at the top of the Notification Shade.
 Make no mistake, in landscape this is a stunning screen that is perfect for catching up on the television shows and movies that everyone is talking about at the water-cooler.
 But when you're holding the phone one-handed while you walk, juggling house keys and a steaming mug of coffee – you'll curse the OnePlus R&D team for being quite so generous with the display size.

 Another quibble with the elongated footprint of the OnePlus 7 Pro is the button placement.
 The trademark Alert Slider, which lets you cycle through Silent, Vibrate-Only and Ring modes without delving into the settings menu, makes a very welcome return.
 But it has been placed exactly where your thumb naturally falls on the side of the device, meaning we found ourselves constantly and fruitlessly pressing it in an attempt to wake the device.
 OnePlus has placed the sleep/wake button below it, which for our money, doesn't feel anywhere near as natural.